Doctor of Philosophy in Kinesiology (PhD)

 Complete your Doctoral Field of Study exam, which includes both a written and oral exam.
 Areas of study and questions are established by the supervisory committee.

-- A PhD student must take a minimum of three graduate-level 3 credit courses as selected by the Student and Graduate Supervisor.
-Graduate Supervisor/Supervisory Committee may require additional coursework in the student’s area of research.
+- A PhD student must take a minimum of three graduate-level 3 credit courses as selected by the student and graduate supervisor.
+The graduate supervisor/supervisory committee may require additional coursework in the student’s area of research.

 - Thesis-based students may take only one half-course at the 500-level to meet course requirements.